shihabhq/shihabhq/README.md

 - Get to know me more in [my website](https://shihab.live)

-- I’m currently working on a cool Startup Project!
+- I’m currently Building AI Agents using RAG!

 <br/>